ukparliament/ontologies/meta/weeknotes/2023/06/index.md

 ## And finally

 It's not always heads down for our crack team of librarians.
 Occasionally jokes are made.
 Sometimes they're terrible.
 A Commons debate on [Wild Deer Management and Sustainable Food](https://hansard.parliament.uk/Commons/2023-02-02/debates/30268888-4F3E-4967-A081-1
 2214508F74/WildDeerManagementAndSustainableFood) saw the subject of 'Venison' gain entry to our Thesaurus.
-It's the most expensive meat explained [Librarian Phil](https://mastodon.social/@Mognar).
+It's the most expensive meat, explained Librarian Phil.
 Why, we asked.
 Because it's deer, he said.
 My god.